HarisRasul12/ESC499-Thesis-SAT-Trees/README.md

 # SATreeCraft

 SATreeCraft is a Python Library designed to solve classification problems using SAT-based encodings of decision trees to produce excat optimal solutions.
 It supports datasets with categorical and/or numerical features and can optimize for minimum tree height or maximum accuracy given a fixed depth.
-It also supports clusteirng tree objectives such as maximizing minimum split and minimizing maximum diameter
+It also supports clustering tree objectives such as maximizing minimum split and minimizing maximum diameter

 Currently Supports:
 - Classifcation Objectives: Min height, Max accuracy
 - Clustering Objectives:
 - External SAT solver support is offered

+# Main Modules

+1. SATreeCraft.py
+ - Contans the SAT Encoding tree builder class that creates model ,finds the optimal objective value
+ - allows user to specify problem type, tree structure type, optimization objecive
+ - can export CNF to external solver

+2. SATreeClassifier.py
+ - Contains tree classifcation predictor function given built model from SATreeCraft()
+ - contains sklearn pipeline and metrics for model evalauation

+3. utils.py - contains dataloader for excel,csv, and .txt file datasets

+ - Has been scaled to allow for different types of parsing of fields within files
+ - Allows specification of labels and features
+ - Numerically encodes features and labels
+ - TreeDataLoaderBinaryNumerical is a dataloader created to only handle numerical and binary data features with excel and csv load in capabilities
+ - TreeDataLoaderWithCategorical handles categorcal features, numerical, and binary only txt files

 # Submodule Code Description: